mariodmpereira/mariodmpereira.github.io/docs/jekyll/03-customising-just-the-docs copy.md

 ## Website Metadata

-You can change all of the metadata about your website, I removed all of the comments because I like to keep things clean, my `_config.yml` file is as follows.
+You can change any metadata regarding your website, I removed all of the comments because I like to keep things clean, my `_config.yml` file is as follows.
 > ### **_config.yml**
 ```yml
 color_scheme: dark